-- 1. Retain and repair historic outbuildings.
-Do not demolish existing historic outbuildings. - 2.
+- Retain and repair historic outbuildings.
+Applications for the demolition of dilapidated accessory structures may be eligible for administrative approval. - 2.
 Place new outbuildings, such as garages or sheds, to the rear of lots that are large enough to accommodate them, following the applicable zoning requirements.
-New outbuildings cannot be located in front or side yards. - 3.
-Design new outbuildings to be compatible with the style and character of the primary historic building on the site, especially in scale, elements and roof form.
+New outbuildings cannot be located in front or side yards. - Design new outbuildings to be compatible with the style and character of the primary historic building on the site, especially in scale, elements, and roof form.
 Any new outbuilding must be clearly secondary to the main structure on the site. - 4.
-Stamped metal and vinyl doors are considered to be inappropriate materials for outbuildings, and are discouraged.
+Vinyl doors are considered to be inappropriate materials for outbuildings, and are discouraged.
 For more information on appropriate new construction see Chapter 6. - 5.
-Prefabricated outbuildings that are not in keeping with the historic character of the district are not allowed where visible from the public street.
+Prefabricated outbuildings that are not in keeping with the historic character of the district are not allowed where visible from the public street. - Garage doors shall either be authentically separate, single bay doors or designed to give the appearance of separate doors rather than one long continuous panel on traditionally designed accessory structures.

 1. Introduction 2.
 Historic District Review Process 3.
 Historic Districts & Architecture 4.
 Rehabilitation of Building Elements 5.
-Building Materials 8.9 6.
+Building Materials 89 6.
 New Construction 7.
 Additions 8.
 Guidelines for Private Sites 9.
 Demolition & Relocation of Historic Structures Appendices 0.5